 It didn’t help that Jessie was so skeptical about what Rose was telling her and clearly didn’t want her daughter to be transgender.
 She seemed to obsess over detransitioning — an overblown worry that trans people will later change their mind about their gender identity.
 And those questions increased the conflict.
 “There were a lot of fears and doubts and insecurities that made the entire thing a lot harder,” Rose says.

-Jessie’s trouble at coming to terms with her child’s gender isn’t uncommon for parents of trans kids, says Tandy Aye, a pediatric endocrinologist at Stanford Children’s Health.
+Jessie’s trouble at coming to terms with her child’s gender isn’t uncommon for parents of trans kids, says Tandy Aye, M.D., a pediatric endocrinologist at Stanford Children’s Health.
 “There’s a lot of mourning or feeling of loss,” she says.
-And while that mourning can take time, it shouldn’t keep parents from providing what their children need from the start: support and unconditional love.
+And although that mourning can take time, it shouldn’t keep parents from providing what their children need from the start: support and unconditional love.

 “It’s a stressful process for them too,” Aye says.
 “And if they need a shoulder to cry on, just physically being there, and for the parents to be able to express their love and support, was the second most common thing that they wanted.”